galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ## 3. Project outputs

-- Most visible and widely used parts of the project
+- Most visible parts of the project to researchers using Galaxy for analyses
-- Only possible because of the people and the resources
+- Made possible by all the people and the resources
+- Downstream products of Galaxy are important but hard to quantify
-- Ultimate product is increased productivity in open science analysis.
+    - Increased productivity in open science analysis
-    - hard to measure.
+    - Improved trustworthiness of sharable, replicable computation for analyses.
+    - Scientific discovery

 ### Source code